-Introduction to Biofuels 3 Credits Introduction to the fundamentals of biobased fuels.
+Introduction to the fundamentals of biobased fuels.
 Emphasis is placed on proper handling and use guidelines, basic biology and chemistry of biofuels, production methods, and the social, environmental, and economic impacts of biofuels.
 Upon completion students should be able to demonstrate a general understanding of biofuels and their production.

-Passive Solar Systems (3-0)
+ENER 150 Passive Solar Systems (3-0)

-3 Credits This class provides an overview of passive solar space and domestic hot water heating systems.
+This class provides an overview of passive solar space and domestic hot water heating systems.
 It provides a foundation in solar insulation theory, energy conservation, heat flow calculations, alternative architecture and design theory of passive solar systems.

-Passive Solar Lab (1-2) 2 Credits This class gives hands-on experience with construction, installation and evaluation of passive solar systems.
+Passive Solar Lab (1-2) 2 Credits

+This class gives hands-on experience with construction, installation and evaluation of passive solar systems.